 Yes, after all of the ‘could happen’ talk, don’t forget to enjoy your visit to the monkey forest.
 There isn’t anywhere else quite like it and it is a beautiful escape from the busy streets of Bali.

-The biggest thing is to use your common sense, keep your distance and just enjoy being able to see these amazing creatures so closely.
+The biggest thing is to use your common sense, keep your distance and just enjoy being able to see these amazing creatures so close.

 The workers in the temple do a good job of keeping them fed, so they are all healthy looking and if they know you don’t have food, they are happy to let you observe them from a distance without ever bothering you.